yashkrsingh/CSD403-Big-Data-And-Cloud-Computing/Assignment 2 (Association Rule Mining)/README.md

 Performs the main mining task using Apriori algorithm and then uses a rule generation algorithm which chooses valid association rules based on the minimum confidence threshold.

+- **Visualization.R**

+Creates a visualization in form of a bar plot showing the k-frequent itemsets for the given support count.

 - **run_arm.sh**